-This is part 1 of the series 7 Days to a Cleaner Home This series details how I get my whole house in company order in the space of 7 days.
+This is part 1 of the series 7 Days to a Cleaner Home .
+The series that details how I get my home in company order (and a better place to live in) in 7 days.

-Every so often I take a look around and my home and realize that things are out of sorts!
+Every so often I take a look around and my home and realize that things are a bit of a mess!

-At this time I become motivated to clean up my act.
-I'm tired of seeing the mess.
-And I'm guessing that this happens to you too.
+It’s about this time that I become motivated to clean up my act.
+I get tired of seeing the mess.
+And my family feels it too.
+There are only three of us but we all seem to feel it at the same time.
+I’m guessing that this happens to you too.

 Since I need to see a quick end to the chaos I usually give myself about a week to clean my home and to get things back in order.

-Longer than that and I lose steam not to mention time.
+If I do this kind of cleaning longer than a week I tend to lose steam not to mention time.

 This is not a deep cleaning but a putting things to rights so that you can be at peace in your home (and stop apologizing to your guests for the mess).